danbouk/censusstories/_posts/2018-06-28-Hughes-census-taker.md

 I'll have you know\\
 I'm Madam to you!

-Here again, a superficial errors points to a deeper truth.
+Here again, a superficial error points to a deeper truth.
 There's no place on a census form for labels like Mrs. or Madam.
 Yet the census taker's sheet did note, as foundational questions, both:
 * relationship to a (by default, male) head of household *and*
 * marital status.